orkfpot/fgoUtils/README.md

 # FGO Utils

-## An Utility app for fgo with the goal of helping a user to navigate the information of fgo
+## a Utility app for fgo with the goal of helping a user to navigate the information of fgo

 the functions I am planning to add are:<br />
 (some of these are a in progress to make parsing data easier)

+the code is not reasonably working yet

 ### parse data
 - create chara list